Anolis higuey

 Anolis higuey, the Cordillera Oriental stout anole, is a species of lizard in the family Dactyloidae.
-It is endemic to the eastern Dominican Republic.
 Males grow to 69 mm and females to 51 mm in snout–vent length.
+Males have dirty-white dewlaps with a yellow, green, or orange hue and regularly-arranged gorgetals, smaller in size towards the center of the dewlap.
+It is endemic to the eastern Dominican Republic, where it lives in a variety of habitats at elevations of up to 290 m.